 This is incredibly useful for deciding which muscle to work on specifically.
-Using the handles more utilises the whole body from upper to lower and works the chest shoulders and arms as well as the entire leg group.
-If the handles are not used though, your legs are worked harder, as well as your core to keep you stable.
-Different movements have different impacts, and it's vital to know.
+Using the handles utilises the whole body from upper to lower and works the chest, shoulders, arms, and the entire leg group.
+If the handles are not used, your legs are worked harder, as well as your core to keep you stable.
+Different movements have different impacts, and it’s vital to know.

 Cardio, HIIT & Strength Training – All in One

-In actual fact, it's amazingly useful for implementing high-intensity workout training.
-You can go at a steady pace for a while and then really speed things up to build your stamina, endurance, and burn off calories, depending on your workout goals.
+In actual fact, it’s amazingly useful for implementing high-intensity workout training.
+You can go at a steady pace for a while and then really speed things up to build your stamina and endurance and burn off calories, depending on your workout goals.
 The cross trainer does exactly what you do.
-There's no room for cheating, bad technique, or relying on the equipment.
+There’s no room for cheating, bad technique, or relying on the equipment.

-It doesn't stop at cardio or HIIT training either.
+It doesn’t stop at cardio or HIIT training, either.
 The cross trainer, like most cardio machines, has another big benefit.
-Variable resistance, being able to make the exercise as hard or as soft as you need means you can get your strength goals in there too.
-As your legs have to push even harder to hit more resistance, it becomes a strength workout more than anything else.
-That's an awesome way to build muscle rather than just lose weight, and it can be a great way to hit your goals in the long run.
+Variable resistance, being able to make the exercise as hard or as soft as you need, means you can get your strength goals in there too.
+As your legs push even harder to hit more resistance, it becomes a strength workout more than anything else.
+That’s an awesome way to build muscle rather than lose weight, and it can be a great way to hit your goals in the long run.

-The last thing that we'll look at is the convenience of owning a cross-trainer.
-We don't just mean it's good cardio, but it's an awesome addition to a home gym in terms of space too.
-They aren't huge, but they do work the whole body.
-Very few cardio machines can boast the same thing, and that's pretty special.
+The last thing we’ll look at is the convenience of owning a cross-trainer.
+We don’t just mean it’s good cardio, but it’s an awesome addition to a home gym in terms of space.
+They aren’t huge, but they do work the whole body.
+Very few cardio machines can boast the same thing, and that’s pretty special.

-Essentially, what it really comes down to in terms of the elliptical cross trainer's benefits is the low impact movement and high variability the exercise offers.
-No matter where you are in your fitness, cross trainers are an awesome way to work out; at home or the gym.
+Essentially, what it really comes down to in terms of benefits is the low-impact movement and high variability the exercise offers.
+No matter where you are in your fitness, cross trainers are an awesome way to work out at home or the gym.
 Give it a try and see how you find it!

 If you’re not sure what to do, don’t forget to check out our 4-week cross trainer workout plan either!